 Country Harvest Fair

-This well known, well-respected fair is held annually in March.
+This well known, well-respected fair is held annually on the first Saturday of March.
 This is the school’s biggest fundraiser, which is hugely successful and hugely supported by the Marlborough community.
 The fair is well known for: many stalls selling local wares, titanic slide, cake stall, chocolate wheel, fresh produce, crazy trailer rides, book sales and a huge jumble sale.

 Cross Country In The Vines